Frequently Asked Questions

 Also, I would recommend you keep the 1994 personal income tax return on hand for those that have filed the capital gains election within that tax year.

-Why use a CPA, CA vs a basic tax service?
+Why use a CPA vs a basic tax service?

 A CPA is a highly trained professional with a University Degree and has passed national professional exams.